How to Perform Backups and Restorations in SQL Management Studio

 Best Practices for SQL Backups and Restorations

-To ensure your backups and restorations are effective, follow these best practices:
+To ensure a smooth backup and restoration process, follow these best practices:

 - Automate Backups: Use SQL Server Agent to schedule regular backups.